 We’re closed for applications for our Fellowship right now.
-They will open again Fall 2020.
+Stay tuned for more updates coming soon.

 Rainier Valley Corps (RVC)’s Community Impact Fellowship Program places talented leaders of color in a two-year full-time position at local grassroots organizations led by communities of color.
 Our Fellows bring the experience, passion, and talent — we pay a livable wage, benefits, and provide ongoing professional development training.